WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 organization mediate the provision of support services to her via government aid from a different department or a different level of government.
-She is not dependent on any particular part of government infrastructure to maintain her records throughout negotiation, be it a database targeted by criminals, or a mandated program with a limited lifespan.
+She is not dependent on any particular part of government infrastructure to maintain her records throughout negotiation — be it a database targeted by criminals, or a mandated program with a limited lifespan.

 #### Commentary: Digital Quarantines